 property in the RECEIVE_POSTS

-key, as we did earlier.
+key, as you did earlier.

 array.